redux-saga/redux-saga/docs/advanced/FutureActions.md

 This inversion of control allows us to implement control flows that are non-trivial to do with the traditional *push* approach.

-As a basic example, suppose that in our Todo application, we want to watch user actions and show a congratulation message after the user has created his first three todos.
+As a basic example, suppose that in our Todo application, we want to watch user actions and show a congratulation message after the user has created their first three todos.

 ```javascript
 import { take, put } from 'redux-saga/effects'